Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 Who Performs Surgery On Impacted Canines?

 The type of surgery you will receive for your impacted canine depends entirely on the expertise of the professional you’re visiting as well as the severity of your current situation.
-The aftercare procedure will vary as well.

-What Will Happen During The Impacted Canine Surgery?
+What Happens During The Impacted Canine Surgery?

 There are several options for the surgical treatment of impacted canines.
 Some of which include: